 Without getting too macabre about changing life situations or financial status, it may be to your advantage to have the option to sell your policy.
 Or, your financial advisor may see that a plan you bought prior to working with your financial planner isn’t ideal for you, and the convertibility option lets you make a change without penalty or loss.

-While you could save money on a term life insurance policy that doesn’t have a convertibility option, convertibility is one of the most important features of a strong term life insurance policy.
+While you could save money on a policy that doesn’t have a convertibility option, convertibility is one of the most important features of a strong term life insurance policy.